 - a) TRAI should empanel reputed auditors nominated by Indian Broadcasting Foundation (IBF) having sufficient experience in conducting audit of systems of DPOs and who meet the eligibility criteria (provided below).
-Further, the broadcasters should be allowed to participate during such audits and get the systems/validation carried out by such audit firm(s) at their own cost and not through BECIL (as has been currently proposed). - b) Further such exercise of audit should be conducted twice a fiscal year.
+Further, the broadcasters should be allowed to get the systems/validation carried out by such audit firm(s) at their own cost and not through BECIL (as has been currently proposed). - b) Further such exercise of audit should be conducted twice a fiscal year.